Medicare Enrolled

 What this data tells you about Dr. Carter

-Dr. Jason Carter is an orthopedic surgery in Lufkin, TX, with 19 years in practice.
+Dr. Jason Carter is an orthopedic surgery specialist in Lufkin, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Carter performed 14,782 Medicare services across 2,721 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Carter received a total of $5,723 from 18 pharmaceutical and/or device companies across 67 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in orthopedic surgery.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.